Turban: Indian subcontinent

+Free India Legion soldiers wearing turbans.

 Europe

 United Kingdom

 In the United Kingdom, turbans have been worn by men and women since the sixth century without ever becoming very common.
 Poet Alexander Pope is sometimes depicted wearing a turban, as were other notable men seen in contemporary paintings and illustrations.
 The common use of turbans on less formal occasions, among gentlemen at the time, reflects that their heads were closely cropped, or shaved, to allow the wearing of the elaborate wigs that were the fashion in Europe in the century from about 1650 to 1750, and when wigs were off, some kind of head cover was useful.
 Hence, the turban.

 Now that hats are infrequently worn, turbans too are relatively uncommon.
 They are worn primarily by women of West Indian descent, Karinas.
 Some women wear them to make a statement of individuality, such as the British social entrepreneur Camila Batmanghelidjh, who usually wore a colourful matching turban and robe.

 The "à la turque" style of this British headdress from c.
 1820, influenced and inspired by the popular interest in Eastern cultures, was popular in the 1820s.